fpgadeveloper/fpga-drive-aximm-pcie/README.md

 These designs are based on the [AXI Bridge for PCI Express Gen3 Subsystem](http://www.xilinx.com/support/documentation/ip_documentation/axi_pcie3/v3_0/pg194-axi-bridge-pcie-gen3.pdf "AXI Bridge for PCI Express Gen3 Subsystem v3.0")
 .
-To generate an example stand-alone application for these boards, the SDK build script makes a local copy of the driver for the [AXI Memory Mapped to PCIe Gen2 IP](https://www.xilinx.com/products/intellectual-property/axi_pcie.html "AXI Memory Mapped to PCIe Gen2 IP") with a few small modifications to make it work with the Gen3 core.
+To generate an example stand-alone application for these boards, the Vitis build script makes a local copy of the driver for the [AXI Memory Mapped to PCIe Gen2 IP](https://www.xilinx.com/products/intellectual-property/axi_pcie.html "AXI Memory Mapped to PCIe Gen2 IP") with a few small modifications to make it work with the Gen3 core.
 If you use or modify these applications, be aware that they refer to the locally copied and modified driver located in `EmbeddedSw/XilinxProcessorIPLib/drivers`, and that that driver is actually designed for the Gen2 core.
 In other words, you can expect the driver to work for the example